ichthuss/opti_init/README.md

 time soon.

 There is no way to assign presumed values to bits.
-It means that, unless you set all bits of the register, it will be modified with read-modify-write sequence instead of single write operation.
+It means that, unless you set all bits of the register, it will be accessed with read-modify-write sequence instead of single write operation.
 It's what's needed when you modify register during program execution, but is suboptimal when used for initial settings where register value is known in advance.